 I thought Vine Transit already had Express Routes?

-Vine Transit currently offers three (weekday only) express routes: the Napa-Solano Express (Route 21); the Napa-Sonoma Express (Route 25); and the Express to BART (Route 29).
+Vine Transit currently offers two (weekday only) express routes: the Napa-Solano Express (Route 21); and the Express to BART (Route 29).

 Vine Transit's current express routes offer some limited "skip-stop" service for buses to make fewer stops, but lacks other features common on express buses.
 Vine buses on the Route 29 Express to BART, for instance, must use the same lanes on SR-29 available to regular daily traffic.
 When Napa County residents were asked as part of a Community Based Transportation Study why they did not use transit, the highest number of respondents said the service takes too long compared with automobiles.
 A viable express bus system, often more affordable for commuters than driving a car, must also be faster, more efficient and convenient for users.